STOCD/OSCR-server/NOTES.md

 it ever becomes one, the best possible solution is to create a user registration system and provide API keys to individual users for use with the API consumers (this is trivial to implement with django).

+# API Clients.

+- [drf-yasg](https://github.com/axnsan12/drf-yasg) - I am a huge proponent of
+OpenAPI and have used it for over half of a decade.
+This will allow anyone to easily integrate with this project.